crismatters/salt-states/README.md

 # Salt States
 Some basic salt states for understanding configurarion management
+## Pillar Data
+To test this configuratio put [this repository files](https://github.com/crismatters/salt-pillar "this repository files") in your pillar_roots
 # Salt Orch
 Some orchestration states for a webserver deployment using orchestration runner